Spherical Indecomposable Representations of Lie Superalgebras: Introduction

 The author would like to thank his advisor, Vera Serganova, for the idea for the paper and useful discussions along the way.
+The author also thanks the reviewer for helpful suggestions.
 This research was partially supported by NSF grant DMS-1701532.

 \end{remark}